Procurement, Management, and Administration of Engineering and Design Related Services - Questions and Answers

 1. What record keeping and retention requirements apply to a contracting agency for the procurement (solicitation, evaluation, selection, and contract negotiation) of a consulting engineering firm for FAHP funded engineering and design related services?
-(Posted 7-20-11)
+(Updated 08.01.2016)

 FAHP funding recipients and sub-recipients must maintain adequate and readily accessible project performance and financial records, supporting documents, and other records which are considered pertinent to the grant agreement and compliance with applicable Federal laws and regulations (e.g., 23 U.S.C.
 112, 40 U.S.C.
-1101-1104, 23 CFR 172, 48 CFR 31, and 49 CFR 18) (as specified in 49 CFR 18.42).
-These records shall be maintained for a minimum period of three years following submittal of the final voucher and all other pending matters are closed (as specified in 49 CFR 18.42(b)).
+1101-1104, 23 CFR 172, 48 CFR 31, and 2 CFR 200) (as specified in 2 CFR 200.333).
+These records shall be maintained for a minimum period of three years following submittal of the final voucher (as specified in 23 CFR 172.9(c)(1)(v)).

-As such, contracting agencies must maintain records to detail the significant history of a procurement which must adequately demonstrate compliance with applicable Federal laws and regulations.
+As such, contracting agencies must maintain records to detail the significant history of a procurement which must adequately demonstrate compliance with applicable Federal laws and regulations (as specified in 23 CFR 172.9(c)(1)(iv)).
 These records should include, but are not necessarily limited to: rationale for the method of procurement, contract type, and payment method; the solicitation (advertisement/announcement) for services including the scope, requirements, and evaluation criteria for selection; documents supporting evaluation, discussion, ranking, and final selection; and documents supporting the analysis, negotiation, and agreement on fair and reasonable compensation.

 The extent of procurement history documentation should be reasonable and commensurate with the size and complexity of the procurement itself.
 Procurement record keeping requirements should be defined within a contracting agency's written policies and procedures to ensure records are consistently and uniformly maintained.

-Similar record keeping and retention requirements for consulting firms are to be included in all contracting agency contract provisions (as specified in 49 CFR 18.36(i)(10)-(11)).
+Similar record keeping and retention requirements for consulting firms are to be included in all contracting agency contract provisions (as specified in 2 CFR 200.333).

 2. Are contracting agencies required to conduct performance evaluations of consulting firms working on FAHP funded engineering and design related services contracts?
-(Posted 7-20-11)
+(Updated 08.01.2016)

 Many agencies also perform interim evaluations, providing constructive feedback and encouraging communication throughout the performance period.
 Interim evaluations also allow for a focused evaluation of components/milestones of a project, mitigating loss of knowledge from changes in personnel and fostering continuous improvement by the consultant and contracting agency.
 Some contracting agencies even perform a construction quality assessment during or after construction to capture the role that the quality of design plans may have in the construction of the project.
 Typically, consultant performance evaluations are captured in a database and then utilized as a measure of past performance in the selection process on future projects consistent with the Brooks Act (as specified in 40 U.S.C.
 1103(c)).
 As such, consulting firms should be provided an opportunity to respond in writing to an evaluation or pursue an established appeals process if the consultant believes an evaluation is incorrect.

 3. May on-call (indefinite delivery/indefinite quantity (IDIQ)) type contracts be utilized for FAHP funded engineering and design related services?
-(Posted 7-20-11)
+(Updated 08.01.2016)

-If multiple firms are to be procured through a single solicitation for specific on-call services, the procedures for award of task orders among the selected firms must also be defined in the solicitation and contract provisions.
-Task orders may be awarded to the selected, qualified firms on a regional basis or through an additional qualifications based procedure with opportunity for discussions between the contracting agency and qualified firms for each specific task order.
-The procedures for awarding task orders among the selected firms shall be based on scope and qualifications, and not based on a bidding process or solely on cost proposals.
+If multiple firms are to be procured through a single solicitation for specific on-call services, the number of consultants that may be selected or contracts that may be awarded along with procedures for award of task orders among the selected firms must also be defined in the solicitation and contract provisions.
+Task orders may not be competed and awarded among the selected, qualified consultants on the basis of costs.
+Contracting agencies may, however, select qualified firms on a regional basis (as described in 23 CFR 172.9(a)(3)(iv)(B)(2)) or through an additional qualifications-based procedure with opportunity for discussions between the contracting agency and qualified firms for each specific task order.
 All requirements for FAHP funded engineering and design-related services contracts shall be made by public announcement with evaluation and selection based on demonstrated competence and qualifications for the type of services required (as specified in 23 U.S.C.
 112(b)(2)(A), 40 U.S.C.
-1101, and 23 CFR 172.5(a)(1)).
+1101, and 23 CFR 172.7(a)(1)).

-Policies and procedures for the use, management, and administration of on-call contracts must be provided in a contracting agency's approved written procurement policies and procedures (as specified in 23 CFR 172.9(a)).
-These on-call contract policies and procedures should address development of reasonable contract length limits, dollar amount thresholds, and procedures for awarding tasks if multiple firms are selected.
+Policies and procedures for the procurement, management, and administration of on-call contracts must be provided in a contracting agency's approved written procurement policies and procedures (as specified in 23 CFR 172.5(c)).